 Ryan Brennan is a Managing Director at Advantage Capital.
 Mr. Brennan leads the firm’s efforts to foster access to capital and economic development in underserved communities.
 He is a leader on the firm's fundraising team and spearheads initiatives to strengthen and develop internal talent and assets.

-Mr. Motika holds a bachelor’s degree in finance from San Diego State University.
+Justin holds a bachelor’s degree in finance from San Diego State University.

 Rachel Stern is a vice president for InState Partners.
 She works closely with InState’s extensive client roster to develop and implement multi-state legislative strategies covering a variety of issues.

-Ms. Stern is a graduate of the CORO™ Fellows Program, an intensive, full-time, graduate-level fellowship in public affairs.
+Rachel is a graduate of the CORO™ Fellows Program, an intensive, full-time, graduate-level fellowship in public affairs.
 She has experience working in multiple sectors of public affairs, including non-profits, public companies and private equity-backed businesses, state government and electoral campaigns.

-Ms. Stern received her bachelor’s degree from Amherst College.
+She received her bachelor’s degree from Amherst College.